< Anterolateral abdominal

 Keep your eyes on the Fig. 6-28.
 The medial umbilical fold includes the medial umbilical ligament from the umbilical artery to the umbilicus (Fig. 7-21).
 This ligament priorly used to be the umbilical artery, allowing the fetal circulation (Fig. 6-36).

-The lateral umbilical fold includes the inferior epigastric artery.
+The lateral umbilical fold includes the inferior epigastric artery, not a ligament.
 The inferior epigastric artery from the external iliac artery (Fig. 7-19) feeds the rectus abdominis from behind (Fig. 6-30), anastomosing with the superior epigastric artery (Fig. 5-7).

 There is the deep inguinal ring, lateral to the inferior epigastric artery (Fig. 6-30).
 Therefore, the ductus deferens in male (Fig. 6-9) or the round ligament of uterus in female (Fig. 6-13) hooks around the inferior epigastric artery.